Epic vs Motley Fool One: Is 28x the Price Worth It?

 Epic gives you 5 picks per month.
 Fool One gives you 30+.

-More isn’t always better.
-Most individual investors can’t effectively research, buy, and monitor 30 new positions monthly.
-The cognitive overhead becomes a liability.
+Most individual investors cannot research, buy, and monitor 30 new positions a month.
+The cognitive overhead becomes the product.
+Epic’s 5 picks are right-sized for people who still want to do the work.

 The Upsell Reality